 - Track the patient’s headache history and the effectiveness of therapy over time

 When a healthcare provider understands “how headaches are affecting their patient, they are better able to provide a successful treatment program.”

 MIDAS stands for Migraine Disability Assessment Questionnaire.
 It was developed to measure headache-related disability in three areas:

 By measuring the number of days missed in these activity areas due to migraine, the MIDAS tool can “improve migraine care by getting treatment right the first time a patient consults” with his or her healthcare provider.

-The MIDAS score provides insight into the medical needs of patients and helps the healthcare provider to determine the appropriate treatment at the first consultation.
+The MIDAS score looks at the patients’ medical needs and helps the healthcare provider to determine the appropriate treatment at the first consultation.